 It is the larvae which emerge from the eggs and then do nothing but eat until they have grown to their full size which are doing all the damage.

-Once full size (about 10mm long) they create a pupa and metamorphose into the flying moth that we know and love…
+Once full size (about 8-10mm long) they create a pupa and metamorphose into the flying moth that we know and love…

 This process from egg to adult takes between 3-5 weeks depending on temperature and takes place in the darkest most undisturbed corners of our homes.

 On inspecting a property for moth damage it is invariable to be found in carpet that is under furniture that is very rarely moved, or in the carpet of the under-stairs cupboard.
 Perhaps the most common and most avoidable home we create for moths is in the bit of carpet that was left over when the carpet was fitted and has ever since laid undisturbed in the darkness of the attic, eaves or cellar.
-This is one of a few measures you can take to help prevent an infestation.
+Checking for, and disposing of anything like this, is one of a the measures you can easily take to help reduce or prevent an infestation taking hold.